-Management Committee: The Company Management Committee assists the CEO in the effective ordinary management of the Group's operations and of countries in which SOLUNION operates, in strategic, operational and coordination matters, in accordance with the rules and policies of SOLUNION Group and the general policies and strategies defined by the Board of Directors of SOLUNION Group.
+Management Committee: The Company Management Committee assists the CEO in supervising the management of the Business Units and the effective ordinary management of the Group's operations and of countries in which SOLUNION operates, in strategic, operational and coordination matters, in accordance with the rules and policies of SOLUNION Group and the general policies and strategies defined by the Board of Directors of SOLUNION Group.

-It comprises the CEO, who chairs it, and the Corporate Directors of Finance, Administration and Organisation, Risk, Information and Claims (RIC), and Market Management, Commercial and Distribution (MMCD) of SOLUNION, who are full members and voting rights, Corporate Directors of Communication, Human Resources, Information Technology, New Business, Legal and Compliance, and the Corporate Affairs Director be permanent guests and to invite any individual to inform the committee on specific subjects under its competence.
+It comprises the CEO, who chairs it, and the Corporate Directors of Finance and Administration (CFAO), Risk, Information and Claims (RICC), and Market Management, Commercial and Distribution (MMCD) and Organization Support (COO) of SOLUNION, who are full members and voting rights, Corporate Directors of Communication, Human Resources, , Legal and Compliance, of Suretyship and the Corporate Affairs Director be permanent guests and to invite any individual to inform the committee on specific subjects under its competence.